 Satellite Communications: SNAP

-Secure Internet Protocol Router Network/Non-secure Internet Protocol Router (SIPR/NIPR) Access Point (SNAP) ground satellite terminals are fielded to augment current network capabilities to extend network access to company and team level.
-This non-program of record system bridges gaps in C4ISR created by rugged-expansive terrain and sparse infrastructure by deploying these transportable commercial-off-the-shelf Very Small Aperture Terminal (VSAT) satellite terminals, which can deploy more quickly than larger satellite terminals.
+Secure Internet Protocol Router/Non-Secure Internet Protocol Router (SIPR/NIPR) Access Point (SNAP) ground satellite terminals are fielded to augment current tactical network capabilities to extend network access to forward operating bases (FOBs) at the company, platoon and team level.

 - Transit case design enables easy transport in the back of High Mobility Multipurpose Wheeled Vehicles or helicopters

 - Modular design allows for varying dish and antenna sizes to appropriately satisfy mission requirements

 - Easy to move around the battlefield, providing an expeditionary element to the force